 Reasons that a pregnancy may be considered high risk include:

 Medical conditions that occur during pregnancy.
 Even if you are healthy when you become pregnant, it is possible to develop or be diagnosed with problems during pregnancy that can affect you and your baby.
-Two of the more common pregnancy-related problems are:
+Three of the more common pregnancy-related problems are:

 Pregnancy-related issues.
 Often a pregnancy is classified as high risk because of issues that arise from the pregnancy itself and that have little to do with the mother's health.
 These include:

 - Multiple births means you are carrying more than one baby (twins, triplets, quadruplets, etc.).
 Multiple pregnancies, which are more common as women are using more infertility treatments, increase the risk of premature labor, gestational diabetes, and pregnancy-induced high blood pressure.
 These babies have a higher risk for long-term health problems such as delayed development or cerebral palsy.
 But keep in mind that most multiples are born healthy.

 - Placenta previa is a condition in which the placenta covers the cervix.
 The condition can cause bleeding, especially if a woman has contractions.
 If the placenta still covers the cervix close to delivery, the doctor may schedule a cesarean section to reduce bleeding risks to the mother and baby.